Magniler/IntProg1_E25/Session1/slides/session1.typ

 ]

 #align(horizon)[
   #definition("Functions in Programming")[*Functions* are defined sequences of operations that do something.
-They can take  some arguments and use them to do something, and/or they can have *side-effects* where they interact with something outside of the data they have been given (I.e. they print to the screen)]
+They can take  some arguments and use them to do something, and/or they can have *side-effects* where they interact with something outside of the data they have been given (I.e. they print to the screen).
+We define functions for sequences of operations that we want to be *parameterized* and/or *repeatable*]
 ]

-= Example program designs

-== Standalone program

-== CLient-Server
+---

+#align(horizon)[#feature("Task")[Do the 'pseudo-code' task on Canvas]]

 = Intro to Javascript (Hands-On)